-Mandatory recording of a webinar followed by provision to all participants (both those who were and those who were only registered, especially if the event is paid).
+- Mandatory recording of a webinar followed by the provision to all participants (both those who were and those who were only registered, especially if the event is paid).

-Should maintain a visual contact with the audience, do not recommend to go beyond the field of view of the camera.
+5. Should maintain visual contact with the audience, do not recommend to go beyond the field of view of the camera.

-The method of conducting webinars involves the involvement of technical experts to solve various issues and problems that often arise during the event.
+7. The method of conducting webinars involves technical experts’ involvement in solving various issues and problems that often arise during the event.
 Best of all, if it will deal with an individual who has relevant experience in the operational elimination of technical difficulties and problems.

-If the topic of the event is very complicated and during the webinar, participants may have questions, it is best to enlist the support of the administrator.
+8. If the event’s topic is very complicated and during the webinar, participants may have questions, it is best to enlist the administrator’s support.
 At the same time, he will be faced with the solution of such problems: collecting questions from the participants of the event, providing answers to the hot-button issues, drawing up practical recommendations for the participants of the event, communicating with the participants in a chat.